BaLaurent/DexscreenerDiscordInfos/README.md

 $help : Show help message

+$setAlertUsd : set the price at which you'll receive an alert

 # TIPS
 if you find this usefull and want to tip me here's my wallet address : 0x0d004dc793b724490B192002cD76Ec0Cf43AD87C